-Cheese is the consequence of the combination and correlation of several factors, both intrinsic and extrinsic, that influence its composition and manufacturing process.
-The correlations of these factors affect the yield and cheese composition (Cecchinato and Bittante, 2016), these factors are taken into account in the specifications of a PDO.
+A cheese is the consequence of the combination and correlation of several factors, both intrinsic and extrinsic, that influence its composition and manufacturing process.
+The correlations of these factors affect the yield and cheese composition (Cecchinato and Bittante, 2016), these factors being taken into account in the specifications of a PDO.